322 pointsby freetonik8 months ago53 comments

 I agree about considering alternatives though.

-• crop_rotation9 days ago
+• crop_rotation8 months ago

 > Messages are still encrypted between client and server.